openedx/paragon/src/asInput/README.md

 ### `className` (string array; optional)
 `className` specifies Bootstrap class names to apply to the input component.
 The default is an empty array.

+### `dangerIconDescription` (string or element; optional)
+`dangerIconDescription` can be used to provide a screen-reader description of the "exclamation" icon used in the validation message displayed when `isValid` is false and `themes` includes "danger".
+Only used if `validator` is not specified.
+The default is an empty string.

 ### `description` (string or element; optional)
 `description` can be used to provide a longer description of the component.
 It will show up below the input component specified.
 The default is an empty string.